harmony 鸿蒙ServiceExtensionAbility

 Only system applications can implement a ServiceExtensionAbility.
 You must make the following preparations before development:

 • Switching to the full SDK: All the APIs provided by the ServiceExtensionAbility class are marked as system APIs and hidden by default.
 Therefore, you must manually obtain the full SDK from the mirror and switch to it in DevEco Studio.
-For details, see Guide to Switching to Full SDK.
+For details, see Switching to Full SDK.

 Defining IDL APIs